About This Policy

 The Respondent shall be provided with a draft of the Inquiry Panel report and shall have 10 days to provide written comments on it.
 The Inquiry Panel may also make relevant portions of the Inquiry Report available to the Complainant and/or witnesses (but not give them a copy), for comment.
 In preparing its final report, the Inquiry Panel shall consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Inquiry Panel report.
 As a condition to review the Inquiry Report, the recipient may be required to sign a confidentiality agreement with the University.

-3. Provost’s Decision on Inquiry Panel’s Recommendation.
+3. Vice Provost for Research’s Decision on Inquiry Panel’s Recommendation.

 4. Notice of Results of Inquiry; Report to Federal Authorities.